0xPolygon/polygon-docs/README.md

-# Polygon Technical Docs
+# Polygon Knowledge Layer

-Welcome to the Polygon Technical Docs!
+Welcome to the Polygon Knowledge Layer!
 This documentation is built using [the Material theme for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 Our goal is to establish a high-quality, curated, and comprehensive "source of truth" for technical knowledge surrounding Polygon's main technology.
 This includes detailed sections on:

 - Polygon CDK
 - Polygon zkEVM